2020 Western Illinois Leathernecks football team

-The 2020 Western Illinois Leathernecks football team represented Western Illinois University in the 2020–21 NCAA Division I FCS football season.
-They were led by third-year head coach Jared Elliott and played their home games at Hanson Field.
-They were a member of the Missouri Valley Football Conference (MVFC).
+The 2020 Western Illinois Leathernecks football team represented Western Illinois University as member of the Missouri Valley Football Conference (MVFC) during the 2020–21 NCAA Division I FCS football season.
+Led by third-year head coach Jared Elliott, the Leathernecks compiled an overall record of 1–5 with an identical mark in conference play, placing ninth in the MVFC.
+Western Illinois played home games at Hanson Field in Macomb, Illinois.

 On April 5, 2021, Western Illinois announced that it was opting out of the remainder of the 2021 spring season due to a lack of available players.

 Schedule

-Western Illinois's games scheduled against Southern Illinois (April 10) and South Dakota (April 17) were canceled when the Leathernecks opted out of the remainder of the season.
+Western Illinois's games scheduled against Southern Illinois on April 10 and South Dakota on April 17 were canceled when the Leathernecks opted out of the remainder of the season.